AI Video Ends Abruptly Mid-Action

-The character is mid-stride, mid-laugh, or mid-pour, and then — the clip just ends.
-There’s no resolution, no settle, no rest beat.
+The character is mid-stride, mid-laugh, or mid-pour, and then the clip just ends.
+No resolution, no settle, no rest beat.
 It feels like the video got cut off rather than finished.

-Image-to-video and text-to-video tools (Runway, Pika, Kling, Hailuo, Luma) all default to “fill the duration with motion.”
-They don’t naturally reserve the last beat for “settle and rest” the way real cinematography does.
+Image-to-video and text-to-video models (Runway, Pika, Kling, Hailuo, Luma) default to “fill the duration with motion.”
+They don’t reserve the last beat for “settle and rest” the way real cinematography does.
 You have to tell them.

 Common causes